 High Protein Baked Mac and Cheese Recipe

-Craving a bowl of comforting mac and cheese but don’t want to derail your protein goals?
-This High Protein Baked Mac and Cheese hits the spot.
-It’s creamy, cheesy, and satisfying while packing over 30 grams of protein per serving.
-With smart swaps like chickpea pasta, cottage cheese, and Greek yogurt, this version fuels your body without loading you with excess fat or empty carbs.
+At Fitness Food Chef, we know that many of you like traditional mac and cheese but don’t want to derail your clean eating diet and protein goals.
+That’s why we present you High Protein Baked Mac and Cheese recipe.
+It’s creamy, cheesy, clean and satisfying while packing over 30 grams of protein per serving.
+You won’t load your body with excess fat or empty carbs with smart swaps like chickpea pasta, cottage cheese, and Greek yogurt.

-Whether you’re meal-prepping for the week or looking for a guilt-free comfort meal, this recipe gives you all the flavor without the regret.
+Enjoy it without regret whether you’re meal-prepping for the week or looking for a guilt-free comfort meal.

 Unlike traditional mac and cheese, this protein-packed version nourishes your body and supports your fitness goals.
 The sauce blends low-fat dairy for creaminess and protein without the heaviness.
 Chickpea or lentil pasta delivers complex carbs and extra plant-based protein.
 Even better, baking the dish adds a crispy top layer that makes every bite deliciously satisfying.